Hear perspectives and insights to build stronger, more successful swim schools.

 "It's never really about the strategy or the system.
 It's always about the people inside it."

 She studied behavioural studies, commerce, and management, but the real learning happened on the job.
-She's worked in startups where everything was uncertain and everyone was figuring it out as they went.
+Goldie has worked in startups where everything was uncertain and everyone was figuring it out as they went.
 In large organisations where the complexity never stopped.
 In hospitality, where she got very good at reading a room.
 In the not-for-profit world, where people show up because they care, full stop.
 And in some rooms where the stakes were high and discretion mattered.

-What she kept noticing, across all of it, was this: when things get difficult, it’s rarely about the plan.
+What Goldie kept noticing, across all of it, was this: when things get difficult, it’s rarely about the plan.
 It’s about what’s happening for the people carrying it.
 The clarity that goes missing.
 The confidence that wobbles quietly.
 The conversations that keep getting pushed to later.

 Her work is about that space.
 Helping people understand themselves a bit better, communicate more easily with the people around them, and make good decisions even when things feel messy.